 Currently, Kirkus Media is looking for experienced book reviewers for both English and Spanish readers.
 They require most of their reviews to be at least 350 words and are due normally two weeks after the book is assigned to you.

-Kirkus Media readers review genres such as children books, fiction books, mystery & thriller, teen books, romance and much more.
-All the books are different lengths and are in either digital, hardcover, or paperback format.
+Kirkus Media readers review genres such as children’s books, fiction books, mystery & thriller, teen books, romance, and much more.
+All the books are of different lengths and are in either digital, hardcover, or paperback format.

 Pay: Freelance/ Project Basis